The sales process in the medical device field is a long and strenuous journey, but being able to close the deal will always be worth the grind.

 Assist the Surgeon

 Your job in the OR is to support the surgeon.
-Offer your expertise while he is using your device but keep in mind that they are the lead of the operation.
+Offer your expertise while he is using your device but keep in mind that they are the leaders of the operation.

 The position of the medical device sales rep in the OR is controversial.
 Medical device sales training emphasizes that reps should not touch the patient or interfere with the proceedings of the operation.
 Keep a distance and limit your assistance to verbal communications.